smtd-pat/tech-suite-manual/mtl.md

 ## Need help?
 If you are running into technical problems, [include it in your Studio Log][studio-log] or submit a [Helpdesk Ticket][helpdesk] if its an urgent issue.

+Remember to check the [known issues list](#known-issues)

+### Live encountered a licensing error
+Try relaunching Live.
+If that doesn't work, please contact [SMTD IT][smtd-it] directly, as they are in charge of the licensing server.